Can carpets be cleaned without chemicals?

 “Green Washing” cleaning chemicals

-The point I am trying to make, is that life is one big chemical reaction, it is impossible to be “chemical free”.
-Terms like “chemical free” are just a marketing ploy as there really is no such thing.
-However like everything in life, there are toxic and non toxic chemicals.
+Life is one big chemical reaction, it is impossible to be truly “chemical free”, this term is a marketing ploy.
+However there are toxic and non toxic chemicals.
 I recommend you always check the ingredients list to make sure they are free of nasties, so you do not fall into the trap marketers set by “green washing” their products.
 Misleading labeling can make you think you are buying a “green” product when it is nothing of the sort.
 There are no regulations when it comes to using “Green” terms, so don’t be fooled by products labeled “eco friendly” or “natural”.
 Look for more specific terms such as “phosphate free” or “solvent free”.

 Personally, TriNature is one of my favourite ranges of home cleaning and laundry products.
 I love that their range is environmentally friendly, not tested on animals, has no phosphates, nitrates or petrochemicals and is therefore, safe for sensitive skin.
 However, have a look at the ingredients list in this photo below!
-Relax, no need to worry, the chemical compounds listed, are plant based and there are no nasty caustic or toxic chemicals.
+No need to worry though as the chemical compounds listed, are plant based and there are no nasty caustic or toxic chemicals.

 Organic Carpet Cleaning